 With true digital or digitised assets, the principal function of a marketplace becomes very simple - it is to facilitate the real-time exchange of one set of digital assets for another.
-Such marketplaces obviate the need for conventional lines of credit, and the burdensome protocols required to establish trust between a marketplace and its participants.
+Such marketplaces no longer need conventional lines of credit and the burdensome protocols required to establish trust between a marketplace and its participants.
 Clearing and settlement becomes an instantaneous part of the digital asset exchange.

-In turn, by reducing the barriers to set up a marketplace or exchange, this leads to potential for individual exchanges to become commoditised.
-A counterpoint to this commoditisation trend is the evident need for regulation, supervision, and operational certainty in new financial markets.
-This is not just a requirement from a government perspective, it is in fact ensured by existential self-interest of market participants.
-History shows that a completely unregulated market will lead to many levels of irregularities and to the ultimate detriment of an honest participant.
+In turn, reducing the barriers to setting up a marketplace or exchange creates the potential for individual exchanges to become commoditised.
+A counterpoint to this commoditisation trend is the need for regulation, supervision, and operational certainty in new financial markets.
+Regulation is not just a requirement from a government perspective, it is in the best interest of market participants.
+History shows that completely unregulated markets lead to many levels of irregularities and to the ultimate detriment of an honest participants.

-From the perspective of an issuer as well as an investor, the financial 'marketplace' will ever increase to become a distributed marketplace of many individual venues, to source or distribute digital assets.
+From the perspective of an issuer as well as an investor, the financial 'marketplace' will increase to become a distributed marketplace of many individual venues to source or distribute digital assets.

-This research stream is a combination of empirical observations, active development and trialling of technologies, processes, and suggestions for operational improvements of the distributed marketplace.
+This research stream combines empirical observations, active development and trialling of technologies, processes, and suggestions for operational improvements of the distributed marketplace.

-- Develop projects with the aim of measuring and comparing the quality of markets in terms of individual venues, as well as the quality of overall distributed markets for individual asset classes. - Develop projects that directly advise or provide technology for stakeholders in the new marketplace environment, with the aim to sensibly facilitate the transition to Digital Finance, and remove the barriers for its accelerated development.
+- Develop projects that aim to measure and compare the quality of markets in terms of individual venues and the quality of overall distributed markets for individual asset classes. - Develop projects that directly advise or provide technology for stakeholders in the new marketplace environment, to sensibly facilitate the transition to Digital Finance, and remove the barriers to its accelerated development.

+RESEARCH STREAM 4:

-Research stream 4: RegTech with algorithmic real-time enforcement
+RegTech with algorithmic real-time enforcement